1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 3. Die Cracks and Lamination Errors

 Die cracks appear as raised lines on the coin surface, formed when aging dies develop fractures during the striking process.
-Although smaller cracks may be difficult to see with the naked eye, larger or more visible cracks are appreciated by collectors and can represent fine numismatic investments with growth potential.
+Small cracks add modest premiums; large, dramatic breaks across the coin face attract strong collector interest.

-Lamination errors occur when impurities or defects in the metal cause parts of the coin’s surface to peel, split, or flake, creating distinctive surface anomalies that appeal to error coin specialists.
+Lamination errors occur when impurities or defects in the metal cause parts of the coin’s surface to peel, split, or flake.
+These surface anomalies are distinctive and appeal to error coin specialists.
+It is important to distinguish genuine lamination errors from post-mint damage — genuine laminations typically show sharp, consistent edges where the metal has peeled away.

 Where To Sell Your 1940 Half Dollar?

-Professional coin grading services can significantly boost your selling price by providing third-party authentication and condition verification.
+Professional coin grading services like PCGS and NGC can significantly boost your selling price by providing third-party authentication and condition verification.
 Direct sales to serious collectors often yield the highest returns for scarce mint marks or superior grades.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)